 Remember, all those great apartments you see on television shows featuring young 20-somethings?
 They’re all lies.
 Those people couldn’t afford those places.
 But affordable places are boring and don’t make for good tv sets.

 That doesn’t mean you can’t live somewhere you enjoy.
 You may just have to make some sacrifices – live near a bus instead of near the train, or have two roommates instead of one.
+Eventually, you’ll be able to get that dream property from a premier new home builder later in life.
+But if you don’t save for it now and manage your current housing costs, you’ll probably never get there.

 Credit Card Debt